 - Our resident Focus Group advises us on a wide variety of issues.
 One of the group’s key achievements was helping us to formulate our Codes of Conduct.

-- Provision of site-based Resident Liaison Officers.
+- Provision of site-based Resident Liaison Managers.

 - A Schools Programme promoting site safety, careers advice and learning opportunities.